EU far-right less impressive than predicted

 Already a member?

-But the far-right was less impressive in Germany and further afield, posing questions on its future effectiveness in the European Parliament (EP) and its mission to transform EU values.
+But the far-right was less impressive in Germany and further afield, posing questions on its future effectiveness in the European Parliament (EP) and its big-mouthed mission to transform EU values.

 Divisions on EP tactics and on issues such as Russia or fiscal discipline also stand in the way of a more powerful anti-EU front.